SoftwareEngineering-HomeWork/application-tracking-system/readme.md

 ## Explanation:

-Currently, we have four fundamental steps in our project:
+Currently, we have these fundamental steps in our project:

 1. The SearchPage where users can search about the Job Postings
-2. The MatchesPage where users get recommendation about the jobs according to their preferences
+2. The MatchesPage where users get recommendation about the jobs based on daily postings
 3. The ApplicationsPage where users can add and see the position they applied to and can update/delete the the information.
 Any details in any table can be modified at any time during the process
 4. The ProfilePage where user can add his skills, experience level and preffered location.
 This information is used to recommend user jobs that require similar skillsets
+5. A chrome extension where user can add details and use these details which filling up their job applications
+6. A recruitor dashboard where based on the requirements of the recruitor, potential candidate matches are returned

 ## Technologies Used: